ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

    :align: center

 It is important that the pipeline for the release is green, as is the case.
 The release page should also be checked for consistency in naming the image and the helm chart.
+The OCI image and the Helm chart must have the same version.

 .. image:: images/tangoe1.png
    :scale: 100%
    :align: center

-Using the standard SKA makefiles and templates the OCI and HELM versions should always comply but there may be cases where customized pipelines are required.
+Using the standard SKAO makefiles and templates the OCI and HELM versions should always comply but there may be cases where customized pipelines are required.

 How to integrate a chart in SKAMPI
 **********************************

-Now that you are sure that the repository and the release follow standard SKA practice you are in a position to start the integration process.
+Now that you are sure that the repository and the release follow standard SKAO practice you are in a position to start the integration process.

 Before you begin
 ================